johnbillion/user-switching/readme.txt

 = Does this plugin work with WordPress Multisite? =

-Yes, and you'll also be able to switch users from the Network Admin -> Users menu.
+Yes, and you'll also be able to switch users from the Users menu within Network Admin.

+= Does this plugin work with BuddyPress? =

+Yes, and you'll also be able to switch users from the Members screens.

-= Does this plugin work in WordPress MU? =
+= Does this plugin work with WordPress MU? =

 Yes.

-= Does this plugin work in BuddyPress? =

-Yes, and you'll also be able to switch users from the Members screens.

 = Does this work as a mu-plugin? =